 The principles of this article are better stated and explained in further detail by Dr. Gregory Haff and colleagues in their articles, "Training Principles of Power" in 2012 and "Roundtable Discussion: Periodization of Training Part 1 & 2" in 2004, both published in the National Strength and Conditioning Journal.

-Jordon Kestner Exercise Scientist, CSCS, and CEO of Stealth Performance Communication
+Jordon Kestner Exercise Scientist, CSCS, and Founder of SFTech

 All programs are designed based on best practices by United States Olympic Committee (USOC), National Strength and Conditioning Association, research in the National Strength and Conditioning Journal, and validated by other elite human performance institution.

 Dr. Mike Stone Power Development: NSCA